Skip to content

 Atmospheric CO2 is accumulating faster than any time we've known

-In 1958, climatologist Charles David Keeling pioneered the measurement of CO2 in the atmosphere.
+In 1958, climatologist Charles David Keeling pioneered CO2 measurement in the atmosphere on a Hawaiian volcano.

 The Mauna Loa Observatory, stationed at 3,397 meters on the north flank of Mauna Loa Volcano on the Big Island of Hawaii.